Copyright © , Temple University. All rights reserved.

 - IH leaderhsip have developed a learning goal addressing ethical reasoning to be integrated into the IH area learning goals in line with the language of the rubric.

-- In Spring 2016, six focus groups were held with undergraduate students to assess their GenEd experiences.
+- Six focus groups were held with undergraduate students to assess their GenEd experiences.

 - The skills students most frequently identified developing in GenEd courses were: analytical writing, oral communication skills, critical thinking, information literacy, and critical reading.